jxareas/PolyLab/README.md

 </h1>
     <!-- Add/Remove categories depending on your project -->
   <p align="center">
-    A microservice-based LIMS with Spring & Eureka
+    A sample Angular micro front-end for a LIMS
     <br />
     <!-- IMPORTANT NOTE: If you want to append emojis you'll need to add the '-' sign before and after the header, as shown below:  -->
     <a href="#-screenshots-">Screenshots</a>